doomvox/raku-study/notes/meeting_2021may16.md

 3.  <https://en.wikipedia.org/wiki/Superflat>

-4.  a job for flat?

     1.  <https://stackoverflow.com/questions/67373726/why-are-empty-raku-shaped-arrays-truthy>

         "As a follow up, I wonder if a good way to test 'all elements are undefined' is @shaped-array.any.so ???"

+        1. I thought: "a job for flat?"

-        1.  bruce gray suggests just using none:
+        2.  bruce gray suggests just using none:

             ```perl6
             my @a =   Any xx 3;